State Justice Institute.

 4. Partner Grants

 The selection criteria for Partner Grants will be driven by the collective priorities of the Institute and other organizations and their collective assessments regarding the needs and capabilities of court and court-related organizations.
 Having settled on priorities, the Institute and its financial partners will likely contact the courts or court-related organizations most acceptable as pilots, laboratories, consultants, or the like.
+Should the Institute be chosen as the lead grant manager, Project application review procedures will apply to the proposed Partner Grant.

-Scholarships will be approved only for programs that either: (1) Enhance the skills of judges and court managers; or (2) are part of a graduate degree program for judges or court personnel.
+Scholarships will be approved only for programs that either (1) enhance the skills of judges and court managers; or (2) are part of a graduate degree program for judges or court personnel.
 Scholarships will be awarded on the basis of:

 a.
 The date on which the application and concurrence (and support letter, if required) were sent (“first come, first considered”);

 b.
-The unavailability of state or local funds or scholarship funds from another source to cover the costs of attending the program, or participating online;
+The unavailability of State or local funds or scholarship funds from another source to cover the costs of attending the program, or participating online;

 c.
-The absence of educational programs in the applicant's state addressing the topic(s) covered by the educational program for which the scholarship is being sought;
+The absence of educational programs in the applicant's State addressing the topic(s) covered by the educational program for which the scholarship is being sought;

 d.
 Geographic balance among the recipients;